 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and in assessing performance.
 The Company's chief operating decision maker is its chief executive officer.
-The Company's chief executive officer reviews financial information presented on a consolidated basis, accompanied by information about operating segments, including net sales and operating income before depreciation, amortization and stock-based compensation expense.
+The Company's chief executive officer reviews financial information presented on a consolidated basis, accompanied by information about operating segments, including net sales and operating (loss) income before depreciation, amortization and stock-based compensation expense.

-The Company determined its operating segments to be Direct Marketing Services, or "DMS", which derives revenue from fees earned through the delivery of qualified leads, clicks and, to a lesser extent, impressions, and Direct Selling Services, or "DSS", which derives revenue from the sale of direct selling services through a hosted solution.
-The Company's reportable operating segments consist of DMS and DSS.
+The Company determined its reportable operating segments to be DMS, which derives revenue from fees earned through the delivery of qualified leads, clicks and, to a lesser extent, impressions, and DSS, which derives revenue from the sale of direct selling services through a hosted solution.
 The accounting policies of the two reportable operating segments are the same as those described in Note 2.

-The Company evaluates the performance of its operating segments based on operating income before depreciation, amortization and stock-based compensation expense.
+The Company evaluates the performance of its operating segments based on operating (loss) income before depreciation, amortization, stock-based compensation expense and impairment of goodwill.